Goldman Sachs Group Analysts Give JCDecaux (EPA:DEC) a €18.00 Price Target

-Goldman Sachs Group set a €18.00 ($21.18) price objective on JCDecaux (EPA:DEC) in a research note published on Thursday morning, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Goldman Sachs Group set a €18.00 ($21.18) price target on JCDecaux (EPA:DEC) in a research report sent to investors on Wednesday morning, Borsen Zeitung reports.
+The firm currently has a buy rating on the stock.

 JCDecaux SA engages in outdoor advertising activities worldwide.
 The company operates in three segments: Street Furniture, Transport, and Billboard.
 The Street Furniture segment is involved in advertising in shopping malls; renting street furniture; selling and renting equipment; and the provision of cleaning, maintenance, and other services.